How to Become an Informatics Nurse

 What Does an Informatics Nurse Do?

-Informatics nurses combine their skills in medical science and IT to help healthcare providers retrieve, store, and utilize large amounts of data as it applies to patient care.
-They find ways to improve upon and streamline several administrative processes, including documentation, patient data retrieval, and data accuracy, while using data analysis to improve the efficiency of various nursing care processes and procedures.
-To perform these functions, Informatics Nurses must work with almost every department within a hospital or medical facility, including nurses, physicians, administrators, and other healthcare staff.
+Informatics Nurses combine their medical science and IT skills to help healthcare providers retrieve, store, and utilize large amounts of data as it applies to patient care.
+In addition, they find ways to improve and streamline several administrative processes, including documentation, patient data retrieval, and data accuracy, while using data analysis to improve the efficiency of various nursing care processes and procedures.
+To perform these functions, Informatics Nurses must work with almost every hospital or medical facility department, including nurses, physicians, administrators, and other healthcare staff.

 Informatics Nursing: Day-to-Day Responsibilities

-The day-to-day tasks of an Informatics Nurse may can include any of the following duties and responsibilities:
+The day-to-day tasks of an Informatics Nurse may include any of the following duties and responsibilities:

-- Helping patients manage their own health through information systems
+• Helping patients manage their health through information systems

 Informatics Nursing Jobs